Stack-Programing-Community/Standards/STANDARD.md

 - Strings enclosed in sharps `#` are recognized as comments.
 - Execute as a command if literal cannot be recognized as a value.
 - Command arguments must be taken from the stack, and return values must be push on the stack.
+- Number of command arguments is always fixed, and the number of return values is always fixed too.
 - If command execution get any error, push the error value on the stack.
 - Arguments taken from the stack undergo implicit type conversion when executing the command.
 - If not recognized as a command, push it on the stack as a string.